Ming Wang, Harvard & MIT (MD, magna cum laude); PhD, Co-founder, the Common Ground Network

 Our nation is polarized.
 We seem to be unable to agree on anything.
 However, the recent riots and violence at the Capitol revealed something on which all of us do agree, i.e., in the greatest country on earth, democracy is what we as Americans deeply treasure.

 Nations from around the world look to America for inspiration.
 We have shown that it is indeed possible to build a society based on equality and respect.
 No one is above the law.

-As I described in my autobiography, From Darkness to Sight (which is being made into a film “Sight”), I grew up during one of the darkest eras in China’s history, the Cultural Revolution.
+As I described in my autobiography, From Darkness to Sight (which is being made into a film “Sight”), I grew up during one of the darkest eras in China’s history.
 When I was 14, I was taken out of school and was threatened with deportation to labor camps for life, a devastating fate that fell upon millions of youth at that time.
 When I arrived in America in 1982 with only $50, a student visa and a Chinese-English dictionary, I fell in love with this country because of its freedom.

 Who appreciates sight the most?
 Those who used to be blind.
 Who appreciates freedom the most?
 Those who used to not have freedom.

 As soon as I set foot in America, I began to ask myself, “why here?”.
 How can freedom and liberty flourish here for over 200 years, yet these same ideas still have not taken root in so many parts of the world even today?

 Friends told me that it is because of what was accomplished by America’s initial group of enlightened leaders.
 However, throughout human history when an idea is advocated only by a small group of leaders without the support of the people, it often fails.

 Others then said that it is due to the abundance of natural resources here.
 But some other parts of world have even more natural resources, yet no freedom.

 Still others argued that it is because America has had great presidents.
 However, we all know that the reason no American president has ever tried to change the Constitution in order to stay in power is that the American people simply would not tolerate dictatorship and tyranny.